Vincenzo Seratrice the Elder

-He collected dozens of ancient Roman inscriptions which were all published journals of epigraphy.
+He collected dozens of ancient Roman inscriptions which were all published in journals of epigraphy.
 He uncovered evidence of the 13th-century Vassalletto family of marble carvers of the thirteenth century, who helped carve the columns of a choir in the Church of Santa Maria Maggiore, Rome.
 In 1907, while the Church was being restored, one of the stones from the floor of the main altar carried the name of the famous marble craftsman Vassalletto.

 He was a resident of Rome for many years.
 Among his works at the 1881 Exhibition of Fine Arts in Milan are: Lucky Journey; Il Novizio; Ritorno forzato; and La scaccia cornacchie.
 At the 1883 Exposition of Rome, he exhibited: Le nostre Segarole.